ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ## Purchasing Digital Assets (Uniqs)

-To purchase a Uniq from the Uniq Factory using the Ultra toolkit, follow these steps carefully:
+To purchase a Uniq from the Uniq Factory using the Ultra tool kit, follow these steps carefully:

 ### Step 1: Verify Factory Details